nagisa77/yt-dlp-translate/README.md

 cp config.yaml.example config.yaml
 ```

-4. Adjust `config.yaml` to define the playlist name, output directory and download options.
+4. Adjust `config.yaml` to define either a `playlist_name` or a list of `video_urls`, along with the output directory and download options.
 If
    YouTube requests a sign-in to confirm you're not a bot, set `cookies_from_browser` under the
    `download` section to let yt-dlp authenticate using your browser cookies.
 The extracted
    cookies will be saved to `youtube_cookies.txt` in the project directory for reuse.